coder-royswarnajit/Resume-Critiquer/README.md

 ## 🎯 How to Use the Application

+### 📄 Resume Analysis
 1. **Upload Your Resume**:
+   - Go to the "Resume Analysis" tab
    - Click "Browse files" button
    - Select your resume (PDF or TXT format)
    - Wait for upload to complete